Babcock Lakes

 The Babcock Lakes (38.8901119°N 77.0385880°W) were a series of water ponds formerly located near the Washington Monument in Washington, D.C., before the area became the National Mall.
 In 1878, they were designated as fisheries by the United States Fish Commission, in an effort to increase availability of commercial fish in America.
-While extant, the lakes played a key role in introducing carp into the United States.
+While extant, the lakes played a key role in introducing Eurasian carp into the United States.
 By 1896, some 2.4 million carp had been distributed from the lakes to restock fish supplies in both North and South America.